stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 ```
 uninstall.bat all odac
 ```
 If you have installed non-Xcopy version, you can use the Universal Installer.
-You can find it:
+You can find it from:
 **Start** -> **All programs** -> **Oracle - OraClient12Home1** ->**Oracle Installation Products**->**Universal Installer**.

-Peter551059

 ## Connect to Oracle Database in Power BI Desktop